Lepimini/Embroidermodder/README.md

     .\build.bat --build-dependencies

-### SDL2
+### FreeGLUT 3

-We're working on an SDL2 version of the library that will require no non-standard dependencies not included in the source.
+We're working on an FreeGLUT 3 version of the library that will require no non-standard dependencies not included in the source.

 On systems where you use `--build-dependencies` the system will